 National Leadership Program, Summer 2021

-Taylor Easley is a Civic Engagement and Coalition Bulling Fellow in RespectAbility’s National Leadership Program for Summer 2021.
+Taylor Easley was a Civic Engagement and Coalition Bulling Apprentice in RespectAbility’s National Leadership Program for Summer 2021.
 RespectAbility is a nonprofit organization fighting stigmas and advancing opportunities so that people with disabilities can fully participate in all aspects of community.

 As a teen, Easley moved from Baltimore to Richmond to receive a better education and to have more opportunities.
 She has earned an Associate of Social Science degree with a minor in pre-social work, a Bachelor of Social Work (BSW) degree, and is working on both her Master of Social Work (MSW) degree at Virginia Commonwealth University (VCU) and certification of nonprofit management at L. Douglas Wilder School of Government and Public Affairs school.